nathanbegbie/learn-elixir-faktory/README.md

 [This is where the exception is thrown](https://github.com/smn/faktory_worker_ex/blob/feature/combined-fixes/lib/faktory/runner.ex#L39-L45).

-I'm not sure why this is at present.
+I'm not sure why this is, at present.